harshpansuriya/harshpansuriya/README.md

 # Hi there 👋

-I'm Smit, a Computer Science student intrested in web development and application development.
-I'm currently working on small projects with skills I am learning.
+I'm Harsh, a Computer Programmer student intrested in web/app development and Blockchain development.
+I'm currently working on small projects with skills I am learning (Some are big projects 😄).

 ### 🔭 Some things I've worked on ...